 RCI-Royal Caribbean International announced it plans to resume cruises starting on September 16, 2020.
 According to the company, their first voyage will be a 3-night ‘Bahamas and Perfect Day‘ roundtrip scheduled for September 18.

-However, RCI's regular passenger shipping operations will continue to be impacted by the Coronavirus (COVID-19) crisis.
+However, RCI's regular passenger shipping operations will continue to be impacted by the COVID crisis.
 Due to the extended ban on cruise ships by Canada's Government, all Canada-based itineraries are currently suspended through October 31.

 Other affected cruises that won't be sailing with the reopening include:

-- Explorer of the Seas August 2020 cruises are cancelled due to a technical drydock for routine maintenance.
+- Explorer of the Seas August 2020 cruises are canceled due to a technical drydock for routine maintenance.

-- Copenhagen Denmark cruise terminals remain closed and as a result, the following sailings are cancelled: Jewel of the Seas August 8, 16, and 23; Brilliance of the Seas August 21, 2020.
+- Copenhagen Denmark cruise terminals remain closed and as a result, the following sailings are canceled: Jewel of the Seas August 8, 16, and 23; Brilliance of the Seas August 21, 2020.

-- All Bermuda sailings are cancelled through October 31, 2020.
+- All Bermuda sailings are canceled through October 31, 2020.

 - Voyager of the Seas sailings through September 30, and Spectrum of the Seas and Quantum of the Seas cruises through July 2020.